jaunt-lang/jaunt/readme.md

 welcome, merely to clearly state my expectations for the project and its management.

+## Contributing

+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [?@arrdem.com](mailto:?@arrdem.com).

 ## Legal

 Clojarr is (c) Reid McKenzie.
 All rights reserved.
 The use and